heremaps/here-azure-serverless/code/serviceBusTriggerFunctions/README.md

   6. Map Tiles
   7. Fleet Telematics

-  Once these functions are deployed, they are available as REST API wrapper and will have a single entry-point host.
-Here API credentials are managed inside serverless functions.
+  Messages are arrived on Azure ServiceBus respective queue for each API. on arrival of message a respective function gets triggered which invokes mapped API URL and stores it result in connected Cosmos DB.

   Resource Provisioning for this setup is done using ARM template available under arm_templates directory in same repo.

 ## Deployment

-  Navigate to arm_templates/100-httpTriggerFunctionsTemplate
+  Navigate to arm_templates/101-serviceBusTriggerFunctionsTemplate
   Click on "Deploy to Azure"

   This deployment will redirect to Microsoft Azure Portal and you'd need to enter credentials to proceed further.